beet-software/dorm/docs/docs/05-troubleshooting/03-surprising-behaviors.md

 The distinction between an association name and a generated relation path is described in [Query and relationship details](../03-understand/04-query-and-relation-details.md).

-## Composite identities do not have identical engine support
+## Composite identities have a statically restricted creation path

-The framework contains simple and composite identity abstractions, but the current engine paths differ:

-- BLoC throws `UnsupportedError` for `put` and `putAll` on a composite-key entity.
-- MySQL throws `UnsupportedError` for the automatic `put` path on a composite-key entity.
+Generated entities expose different creation types according to their primary key shape:

+- simple-key entities accept both `Creation.auto(...)` and `Creation.explicit(...)`;
+- composite-key entities accept only `Creation.explicit(...)`, so passing `Creation.auto(...)` to their generated `put` or `putAll` is a compile-time error;
+- if the static type is bypassed with `dynamic`, a cast, or a broad custom contract, the engines still throw `UnsupportedError` for automatic composite-key creation;
 - Firebase reference operations require identity values of type `String`.

 An explicitly identified model may use `push` where the automatic `put` path cannot create an identity.
-This is an observed compatibility boundary, not a promise that every composite-key operation is available in every engine.
+The generated API prevents the invalid automatic creation call before execution; the runtime error remains a safeguard for statically bypassed calls.

 Read [Identity and dependencies](../03-understand/02-identity-and-dependencies.md) before interpreting a composite-key error as a model-generation failure.
+Use `Creation.explicit` with a `CompositeKey` when the selected engine supports composite-key creation.

 ## Query fields carry legacy and portability qualifications